getdokan/storegrowth-sales-booster/README.txt

 3. Use the Sales Booster admin menu to configure the plugin

 == Changelog ==

+= v2.0.1 (Sep 12, 2025) =

+* New: Dokan compatibility is now fully supported across StoreGrowth modules.
+* New: Full vendor dashboard compatibility is now supported.
+* New: Vendors can create and manage Buy 1 Get 1 (BOGO) offers directly from their dashboard.
+* New: Vendors can create Countdown Timer product discount offers from their vendor dashboard.
+* New: Vendors can create Buy X Get Y and Buy X Get X offers from their BOGO menu in the vendor dashboard.
+* New: Fly Cart now displays the vendor store name for each item when the setting is enabled.
+Vendor names can optionally appear as links to the vendor's store.
+* New: Admin control for vendor offer creation has been added, allowing administrators to manage vendor offer creation permissions.
+* Improvement: Updated API validation for `offer_type` to accept `discount` or `price` (replacing `fixed_price`).
+Requests using `fixed_price` should migrate to `price`.
+* Improvement: Updated documentation links throughout the plugin to use the new StoreGrowth documentation structure.
+* Fix: Resolved BOGO offer price saving calculation issue.
+* Update: Updated promotional video link across the plugin.

 = 2.0.0 (Sep 05, 2025) =